Sources of Funding

 Most grants to catalogue, preserve and exploit archive collections are targeted at public sector collections but there is growing collaboration between private and public sector archives which is unlocking some of these grants for private business archives.
 Business archives donated to public sector record offices are of course eligible for grants.

-Since 1994, the Heritage Lottery Fund (HLF) has awarded millions to projects in archives.
+Since 1994, the National Lottery Heritage Fund (NLHF, previously the Heritage Lottery Fund) has awarded millions to projects in archives.
 Recent examples of business archives projects include Cotton Threads and Gloucester Rugby Football Club Community Heritage Project.
-HLF grants are awarded to predominantly public sector institutions (including community archives), but are available to private sector archives working in collaboration with public sector partners to create a resource with demonstrable public benefit.
-For information about the HLF, visit The National Archives advisory webpage: http://www.nationalarchives.gov.uk/archives-sector/finding-funding/lottery-funding/
+NLHF grants are awarded to predominantly public sector institutions (including community archives), but are available to private sector archives working in collaboration with public sector partners to create a resource with demonstrable public benefit.
+For information about the NLHF, visit The National Archives advisory webpage: http://www.nationalarchives.gov.uk/archives-sector/finding-funding/lottery-funding/

 BAC Cataloguing Grants for Business Archives